+Please complete this checklist to make sure that you have done everything you need to do before you file your application with the Court.

+- You have been separated for at least two years - At least one of you is domiciled in New Zealand

+FORM FP 11 Application by one party for order dissolving marriage or civil union

+- You have selected option 1 (a) if you do not want to appear at court, or option 1 (b) if you do want to appear at court - If you have selected option 1 (b) you have completed questions 2-7 of this form - You have signed and dated this form - You have made a photocopy of the form

+FORM FP 12 Affidavit to accompany application by one party for order dissolving marriage or civil union

+- If you have selected option 1 (a) on the FP 11 form, you have fully completed this form - This form has been sworn or affirmed before an authorised person - The authorised person has completed an exhibit note on the marriage or civil union certificate (not the document you signed on the day of your marriage or civil union), and any Separation Order or written separation agreement (if you have one) - You have made a photocopy of the form and the attachments (the marriage or civil union certificate) and any Separation Order or written separation agreement (if you have one)

+FORM G 7 Information sheet to accompany certain applications

+- You have fully completed the form

+- One copy of the form is on yellow paper

+- You have made two photocopies of the form

+Other

-ase complete this checklist to make sure that you have done everything you need to do before Ifile your application with the court.
-You have been separated for at least 2 years At least one of you is domiciled in New Zealand FO RM FP13: Joint application for Order dissolving marriage or civil union You have selected option 1 (a) if you do not want to appear at court, or option 1 (b) if you do want to appear at court If you have selected option 1 (b) you have completed questions 2 to 7 of this form You have signed and dated this form RM FP14: Affidavit to accompany joint application for Order dissolving marriage or il union If you have selected option 1 (a) on the FP13 form, you have fully completed this form This form has been sworn or affirmed before an authorised person The authorised person has completed an exhibit note on the marriage or civil union certificate (not the document you signed on the day of your marriage or civil union), and any Separation Order or written separation agreement (if you have one) FO RM G7: Information sheet to accompany certain applications You have fully completed the form and it is on yellow paper Oth ner You have an original or a certified copy of your marriage or civil union certificate (not the document you signed on the day of your marriage or civil union).
-The certificate should be attached to the FP14 form if you are completing that form If your marriage or civil union certificate is not in English, you have obtained a certified translation You have a copy of any Separation Order or written separation agreement (attached to the FP14 form if you are completing that form) You have organised the filing fee
+- You have an original or a certified copy of your marriage or civil union certificate (not the document you signed on the day of your marriage or civil union).
+The certificate should be attached to the FP 12 form if you are completing that form - If your marriage or civil union certificate is not in English, you have obtained a certified translation - You have a copy of any Separation Order or written separation agreement (attached to the FP 12 form if you are completing that form) - You have organised the filing fee

-Form FP 13
+Form FP 11

-Joint application for order dissolving marriage or civil union Section 37, Family Proceedings Act 1980
+Application by one party for order dissolving marriage or civil union

+Section 37, Family Proceedings Act 1980